 In the second seat, I was offered a three-month secondment with an insurance broker client.
 I jumped at the opportunity.
 It was a great perspective on the workings of an in-house legal team.
 The latter half of this seat was with the Insurance Litigation team back at HFW.
 This was my first taste of contentious work.
 It was an action packed three months filled with variety: from complex, black-law reinsurance matters to general commercial litigation for the insured parties of our insurer clients.

-I have just arrived in Singapore to start my third seat in Shipping Litigation.
-HFW made the transition extremely simple: after a very comfortable flight, I arrived in my central apartment in Singapore and a few days later was walking into our Singapore office to begin my first day.
+My third seat was in Singapore – focusing on Shipping Litigation.
+HFW made the transition overseas extremely simple: after a very comfortable flight, I arrived in my central apartment in Singapore and a few days later was walking into our Singapore office to begin my first day.
+My final seat was back in London, also in Shipping Litigation.

-Having been at the firm for a little over a year, my expectations have been exceeded.
+I qualified into the Firm's Ship Finance team in September 2018.
+As I look back on my training contract I can honestly say that my expectations of the firm were been exceeded.
 Aside from the excellent work done here, HFW excels in terms of its people.
 Be it in the office or at drinks in the evening, or on the playing fields with one of the firm sports clubs, our colleagues are not just great lawyers, but also a fun and friendly bunch!